Applications about natural resources

 - notices, compensations or administrative matters under the Mineral Resources (Sustainable Development) Act 1990

 - requirements and decisions about compensation made under the Petroleum Act 1998.

 For information about applications under these acts, learn how to make another type of environment and resources application.

 Do I need a lawyer or professional representative?

-You may have a legal or other professional representation to appear at VCAT (such as a lawyer, town planner, relative, or some other person).
+You may have a legal or other professional representation to appear at VCAT (such as a lawyer, relative, or some other person).
 In Planning and Environment cases you do not need to have VCAT's permission to be represented.

 Find legal services that may be able to assist you.

 We can explain the application process and what the form is asking you for.
 Contact us to get support.

 We cannot give you legal advice.
 This means we cannot tell you what to write in your application or recommend how to get the outcome you want.